 Serious unexpected suspected adverse reaction (SUSAR) reporting

-During clinical research starting from the time of approval, the sponsor must submit a Development Safety Update Report (DSUR) to the State Agency of Medicines and ethics committee once a year and no later than 60 days after the end of the period of review laid down by the protocol.
-The report must include updated information regarding all of the serious unexpected suspected adverse reactions observed during the year, as well as a summary regarding safety of research subjects during the clinical trial.
-If the clinical trial duration does not exceed one year, the safety report may be submitted together with the clinical trial report upon completion of the trial.
+Clinical trial sponsor must submit an updated investigational medicinal product safety report (Annual Safety Report) once a year starting from approval date and no later than within 60 days of the deadline laid down in the protocol.
+The report must contain updated information regarding all SUSARs observed during the year of review and possibly caused by investigational medicinal product, as well as a summary regarding safety of trial subjects during clinical trial.
+If clinical trial duration is less than one year, the safety report may be submitted together with the notification of completion of clinical trial.

 • The sponsor may submit the updated investigational medicinal product safety report to the State Agency of Medicines in electronic format via e-mail or by submitting a CD, if the CT (clinical trial) was approved in Latvia in accordance with Directive 2001/20/EC.
 If CT was approved in accordance with Regulation (EU) 536/2014, the sponsor must submit DSUR in CTIS (Clinical Trial Information System).